-Medicare’s intent is to cover everything that is Medically Necessary.
-It’s not like other insurance products where they list out what is covered and leave you guessing what isn’t on the list.
-With very few exceptions, if it is Medically necessary Medicare’s intent is to cover it.
+It is Medicare’s intent to cover everything that is Medically Necessary.
+It’s not like other insurance products where they list what is covered and leave you guessing what isn’t on the list.
+With few exceptions, if it is Medically necessary Medicare’s intent is to cover it.
 How does Medicare determine Medical Necessity?
 They ask your doctor.
 This too is unlike other insurance products.
-In most any other insurance you may have had in your lifetime, it’s the insurance company that makes a final judgement over what is or is not covered.
-Insurance companies don’t ask your doctor.
+With most any other insurance you may have had in your lifetime, it’s the insurance company that makes a final judgement over what is or is not covered.
+In fact, your doctor has to ask permission before proceeding with your treatment.
 This is huge.
 With Original Medicare, you and your doctor control your healthcare.
 Not an insurance company.
 That’s the first benefit.

 The second benefit of Original Medicare you get keep with a Medicare supplement is that you can see any doctor or go to any hospital in the United States or its territories.
 You have national coverage.
-As long as they accept Medicare, your insurance will cover you.
+As long as the medical provider accept Original Medicare, your insurance will cover you.
 There is no limiting Network and virtually every doctor and hospital in the country and its territories accepts Medicare.

 For most people, those two simple benefits are the most important features of their healthcare.
 You have freedom of choice, choosing any doctor or hospital available, and you have control over your healthcare because your doctor never has to get their recommended procedure or tests pre-approved by an insurance company.
 That is why more than 70% of the people starting Medicare today keep Original Medicare as their primary insurance.

-I should note, preventive care is run slightly differently.
-Preventive care is allowed on a specific schedule set by Medicare.
-Some preventive care tests can be completed annually, some every other year and so on.
-With preventive care, your doctor can order a test not covered by Medicare.
+I should note, preventive care is run slightly differently between Original Medicare and Medicare Advantage plans.
+With Original Medicare, preventive care is allowed on a specific schedule set by Medicare.
+Some preventive care tests can be completed annually, or every other year and so on.
 I have another video specifically on that subject called Avoid Surprise Medicare Bills.
 It’s an important video for everyone on Original Medicare and it’s linked in the top corner of this video.

 Now we know the benefits of Original Medicare that are passed on to a Medicare supplement.
 The next question to answer is “By how much can a person limit financial risk?”.